 The three-needle bind off is a handy way to get live stitches off two needles at once, making an edge that's automatically stitched together.
 It's a great choice for the toes of socks, the tops of hats, the top of a doll's head, or anywhere else you would like to create a seam.

 You can use the three-needle bind off in place of Kitchener stitch (aka grafting) if that's a technique that you don't enjoy.
 The closure will be bulkier than the Kitchener stitch, and you'll have to work from the underside so that the seam is on the inside of the sock.
 Remember, whichever side of the project you work the three-needle bind off from is the side where the seam will show.
 Sometimes you may want to see the seam, and other times you'll want to hide the closure, so keep that in mind as you prepare to bind off.

-To successfully complete a three-needle bind off, first you need to confirm that there are the same number of stitches on each of the two double-pointed or circular needles.
+To successfully complete a three-needle bind off, first, you need to confirm that there is the same number of stitches on each of the two double-pointed or circular needles.
 Then you're ready to begin the process:

 - Place the needles with the stitches, one in front of the other, with the needle you would work with next if you were still knitting in the round on the top.

 - Slide your empty needle (the third needle) through the first stitch on the front needle, and the first stitch on the back needle, as if preparing to knit.

 - Knit the stitch through both of these stitches, so there is now one stitch on the third needle and one fewer stitch than you started with on each of the other two needles.